Custom trade show re-usable crates. Built right.

 (The freight carrier can now put another paying customer's pallets next to yours, and you both save money!)

 (This is something that we will usually recommend to you when we design the crate)

-3. HUGE crates may look tough, but they will receive more damage from abuse and mishandling.
+3. HUGE crates may look really tough, but they may receive more damage from abuse and mishandling.

-A huge crate is not only expensive but they get really HEAVY!
+A huge re-usable crate gets pretty heavy!
 Which isn't a problem if they're always handled properly...(yeah right).

 THE FORKLIFT: Is the destroyer of huge expensive, HEAVY trade show crates.